Looking for the best summer Crockpot recipes?

-From peach cobbler to pulled pork, these easy fix-it-and-forget-it dishes make summer days even more leisurely.
+From slow cooker cakes to pulled pork, these easy fix-it-and-forget-it dishes make summer days even more leisurely.

-I know a crockpot doesn’t initially scream summer.
-My mind immediately pictures hot soup on a cold day.
+I know the Crockpot doesn’t initially scream summer.
+My mind pictures hot soups on cold days.

 I find myself eating dessert more often during the summer months, and this slow cooker peach cobbler is the perfect treat!

 Using only three ingredients, you’ll want to make this recipe all summer long.

 Preparation takes less than five minutes, so you can spend your extra time outside with friends and family.

 Canned peaches, boxed cake mix, and butter meld together in the slow cooker, creating a sweet filling with a crispy topping.

 I wouldn’t hesitate to serve this with a scoop of vanilla ice cream!

 Planning a backyard barbecue?
 These baked beans are my go-to Crockpot side dish for BBQs!

 This recipe transforms ordinary canned pork and beans into sweet and smoky baked beans using brown sugar, ketchup, mustard, onion, and bacon.